Looking for the best books to learn Spanish?

 Okay, so this book doesn’t exactly teach Spanish.

-It’s a graded reader aimed at beginner learners of the language and is part of an enormously popular series in the polyglot community.
+It’s a graded reader aimed at beginner learners of the language and is part of an enormously popular series in the polyglot community (the author also runs a brilliant Spanish course called Spanish Uncovered).

 The whole point is to get you reading material that’s at your level as a new learner – stuff that’s challenging but not too much.